 Salary Information for a Computer Security Specialist

-BLS data from 2015 indicates that at that time the median yearly income for a computer security specialist was $90,120.
-A 14% or higher job growth rate is predicted in the field between 2014 and 2024, the BLS reports.
+BLS data from 2018 indicates that at that time the median yearly income for a computer security specialist was $98,350.
+A much faster than average rate of 32% is predicted in the field between 2018 and 2028, the BLS reports.

 Network architects meet with end-users to determine system requirements.
 Architects then use mathematical models and computer software programs to design networks.
 This may include researching servers, computers and other technology in order to find the appropriate fit.
 Once the design process is complete, network architects install hardware and software and run tests to check system performance.
 These professionals may also implement network monitoring devices to periodically gauge system efficiency.